sudorandom/kmcd.dev/content/posts/2024-02-17_grpc-from-scratch-part-2/index.md

 	// is to prefix the [Header] map keys with the [TrailerPrefix]
 	// constant value.
 ```

+Why doesn't Go support a more... normal interface for trailers?
+[Who knows.](https://go-review.googlesource.com/c/go/+/2157).
+Trailers often a bit of an afterthought.
+That is also proven by the fact that the "Trailer" values [available in Go's http.Request](https://pkg.go.dev/net/http#Request) uses the type `http.Headers`.
+Oof.

 ## Implementing the Greet Handler
 As I did last time, I'm omitting error handling for clarity since `readMessage` and `writeMessage` can both return an error.
 The code that I end up with [does handle errors that might happen when reading or writing the HTTP body](https://github.com/sudorandom/sudorandom.dev/tree/main/content/posts/2024-02-17_grpc-from-scratch-part-2/go/server/main.go).
 However, take a look at the cleaner version first: